-Recommended procedures Guidelines It is recommended that: Further guidelines include: 8.1 Operation and records - Relevant information be recorded to satisfy authorities in the event of an official inquiry.
-An environmental management plan be All equipment should be maintained through regular cleaning, checking, repair of damage and re-calibration. implemented at all times.
-Medications used to treat sheep or lambs be recorded and withholding periods (WHP) and/or export slaughter intervals (ESI) noted and adhered to.
-Shy feeders within intensive feeding systems should be removed and either sold, returned to the paddock (subject to biosecurity considerations) or penned separately, but not alone.
-Any individual animals treated with medication subject to WHP or ESI be clearly identified.
-The following records should be maintained: numbers of sheep or lambs by property identification code (PIC) - A National Vendor Declaration (NVD) and National Health Statement be provided with all stock both introduced and leaving the property with copies retained for 7 years. sheep or lamb purchases by PIC sheep or lamb sales by PIC sheep or lamb deaths by PIC sheep or lamb treatments - Where necessary the movement of stock is updated on the NLIS database. feeding regimes The loading, transport and unloading of stock be conducted in accordance with Australian Standards and Guidelines for the Welfare of Animals: Land Transport of Livestock (2008) Animal Health Australia, Canberra (or subsequent editions of this publication).
-Contingency plans be in place in the event of: weather data waste management audits and/or annual reviews register of non-conformance and corrective action complaints register occupational health and safety - accident and near miss register growth rate and/or fat or body condition score.
-The following checks should be conducted
+Recommended procedures Guidelines

+8.1 Operation and records

+- Relevant information be recorded to satisfy authorities in the event of an official inquiry. - An environmental management plan be implemented at all times. - Medications used to treat sheep or lambs be recorded and withholding periods (WHP) and/or export slaughter intervals (ESI) noted and adhered to. - Any individual animals treated with medication subject to WHP or ESI be clearly identified. - A National Vendor Declaration (NVD) and National Health Statement be provided with all stock both introduced and leaving the property with copies retained for 7 years. - Where necessary the movement of stock is updated on the NLIS database. - The loading, transport and unloading of stock be conducted in accordance with Australian Standards and Guidelines for the Welfare of Animals: Land Transport of Livestock (2008) Animal Health Australia, Canberra (or subsequent editions of this publication). - Contingency plans be in place in the event of: - water supply or quality failure